 In order for Skydio 2 to navigate in unknown environments, it needs to estimate its own motion and build a local map of the scene from its camera data.
 These are two of the most fundamental robotics problems, and an area where we’ve invested years of research to push the limits.

 Camera data is incredibly rich but also presents very difficult challenges like thin objects, sun glare, high dynamic range, motion blur, reflections, textureless surfaces, vibrations, dirt, smudges, and fog.
 Not only that, but our navigation cameras are rolling shutter, meaning each row of the image was captured at a slightly different time.
 These realities are what make the gap so huge between a demo and production-ready autonomy.

 At the core, we handle these challenges by carefully combining 3D geometric modeling with deep learning.
 By integrating our knowledge of the drone, its cameras, and physics into our neural networks, we’re able to get smaller networks that run at high frame rates onboard and generalize better to new scenarios.
-Our internal research team is constantly using data from tens of thousands of flights to learn to fly safely in more difficult environments, through tighter gaps, and at higher speeds than ever before.
+Our internal research team is constantly using data from tens of thousands of flights.
+The continuously use this data to learn how to fly safer in more difficult environments, through tighter gaps, and at higher speeds than ever before.